 Understanding end events

-This topic explains end events, provides examples of end events, and how to manually change end events.
+This topic explains and provides examples of end events, and how to manually make changes to them.

 End events overview